 Since low stomach acid is a major concern in people with heartburn, some doctors have found that acid supplements often cure the problem.
 The supplements also help restore the digestive system, which enables better absorption of nutrients.
 Of course, do not take acid except with the advice and under the care of a licensed doctor.
 If acid is normal in a person suffering from heartburn, his or her physician will often recommend testing for food allergies that could be causing the LES to malfunction.
 In addition there are other natural supplements and herbs and time tested traditional remedies that have been proven to help strengthen LES function and improve stomach acid.
-So if you are suffering from heartburn, especially with any frequency, look for an integrative doctor (one who combines the use of supplements and natural remedies with more conventional approaches as needed) who is familiar with stomach acid level testing, and can get to the real cause of your heartburn.
+So if you are suffering from heartburn, especially with any frequency, look for an integrative gastro doctor in Singapore (one who combines the use of supplements and natural remedies with more conventional approaches as needed) who is familiar with stomach acid level testing, and can get to the real cause of your heartburn.

 Dyspeptic symptom development after discontinuation of a proton pump inhibitor: a double-blind placebo-controlled trial.
 Am J Gastroenterol.
 2010 Jul;105(7):1531-